SalonenAntti/LSTM-Modeling/README.md

 The project covers Data Collection and Preprocessing, Explanatory Data Analysis (EDA), Univariate-, Bivariate Time Series Analysis, Time Series Decomposition, Stationary and Autocorrelation Tests, Feature Engineering, training of LSTM models to forecast variable prices and evaluation of these models.

 The project as a whole is documented in this repository as **"LSTM.ipynb"** where you can find all project areas mentioned above.
+Result file concludes results of the model, actuals vs predicted values, and their evaluations.

 ## Table of Contents for the project